Open: September - June, 8 am to 5 pm, Friday-Sunday and Holiday Mondays.

 As alternative to the website above, call Reserve California at 1-800-444-7275.

-Providence Mountains is excited to announce that the campground will be opening January 6th, 2023.
-Providence Mountains SRA has five developed campsites that will be available Friday and Saturday nights starting January 6, 2023.
+Providence Mountains State Recreation Area has reopened its campground.
+It has five developed campsites that will be available Friday and Saturday nights starting January 6, 2023.
 Camping will be by reservation only.
 Visit www.reservecalifornia.com to make campsite reservations now.

 Campground Rules: